guitarvydas/guitarvydas.github.io/_posts/2021-10-02-Free Your Mind.md

 FP does not express Control-flow conveniently.

-Rendezvous multi-tasking does not express Control-flow conveniently (Rendezvous is merely another tactic for making async problems into sync problems).
+Rendezvous multi-tasking does not express Control-flow conveniently (rendezvous is merely another tactic for reducing async problems into sync problems by essentially ignoring the async portion).

+CPS (Continuation Passing Style) does not express Control-flow conveniently.
+CPS is, basically, GOTO in disguise.
+Yes, GOTO *can* express control-flow, but it isn't convenient.
+Yes, CPS *can* express control-flow, but it isn't convenient.

 # Multiple Syntaxes

 This leads into the notion of decoupling syntaxes - one syntax for data structuring, another syntax for control-flow structuring.
 [Two Syntaxes For Every Language II](https://guitarvydas.github.io/2021/10/02/Two-Syntaxes-For-Every-Language-II.html) and so on.

-Different syntaxes for Implementation vs. Use[^1]
+Different syntaxes for:

+- Implementation, vs.,
+- Use[^1]

 [^1]: Use is also known as scripting.